-As ambassadors of the institution, the members play a key role in
+As ambassadors of the institution, the members play a key role in projects by conducting bootcamps and workshops every year for current students to prepare them for interviews.

 - Industrial collaboration

 - Research collaboration

 - Academic collaborations.

 - Training and development

 - Scholarships

 - Societal contribution